-Competitive intelligence practices include ethically and legitimately researching, monitoring and analyzing information from a variety of diverse published and unpublished sources: competitor websites, the news, press releases, social media, industry experts, customer and competitor interviews, conferences, government documents and public filings.
+Competitive intelligence practices include ethically researching, monitoring and analyzing information from a variety of diverse published and unpublished sources: competitor websites, the news, press releases, social media, industry experts, customer and competitor interviews, conferences, government documents and public filings.
 You can survey competitors’ stakeholders, key distributors and suppliers for insights.

 Competitive intelligence practices vary depending on the industry, company and specific department.
 Marketing managers, for instance, may gather competitive intelligence by developing marketing insights to gain market share against competitors.
-To sales teams, it may be seeking tips on how to bid for profitable contracts.
+For sales teams, it may be seeking tips on how to bid for profitable contracts.

 Regardless, you’re looking ahead, scanning the horizon, and strategizing accordingly.